Aeldrion/Iris/README.md

 ## Building

 The `gen_files.py` script in the `build` folder can be used to generate functions and block tags for block hitboxes, using block data pulled from [ArticData](https://github.com/Articdive/ArticData).
-Generated files are created in the `generated` folder and should be merged with the rest of the data pack.
+The script should be executed directly in the root directory of this repository.

 Working versions of Iris (with everything built) will be made available in GitHub releases.